Ames-hub/pyhoster/README.md

 - Change the index file of a website easily
 - WARDEN, Our basic lockout system allows you to lock out users from a specific webpage (or all webpages) with a password!
 - Optionally running API to control what happens in pyhost externally
+- Auto-Generate self-signed SSL certificates and put them to use easily!
 - link a website's content to any folder in your system
 - Make your changes, then update the website with a simple command
 - Built-in function to implement a custom "Page not found" page